mintapi/mintapi/README.md

       --net-worth           Retrieve net worth information
       --transactions, -t    Retrieve transactions
-      --trends              Retrieve trend data related to your financial information --start-date [START_DATE]
+      --trends              Retrieve trend data related to your financial information --trend-report-type   The type of report for which to generate trend analysis.
+Default is Spending Over Time.
+      --trend-date-filter   The date window for which to generate your trend analysis.
+Default is This Month.
+      --start-date [START_DATE]
                             Earliest date for which to retrieve transactions.
                             Used with --transactions.
 Format: mm/dd/yy